MapColonies/mapproxinator/README.md

 ----------------------------------

-This is a basic repo template for building new MapColonies web services in Typescript.
+This is a service which provides the most updated mapproxy.yaml file.

 ### Template Features: